-Scott McMahon is a Senior Manager in the Business Valuation Services group of MR Valuation Consulting, LLC.
+Scott McMahon, ASA MRICS, is the Partner responsible for overseeing and managing the business valuation group of MR Valuation Consulting, LLC.
 Mr. McMahon is an Accredited Senior Appraiser with the American Society of Appraisers designed in the discipline of Business Valuation.
 Scott is also a Member of the Royal Institute of Chartered Surveyors.
-Scott also holds a MBA with a concentration in Finance.
+Scott also holds an MBA with a concentration in Finance.